jsedoc/Yet_Another_AWS_Instruction/README.md

 The scripts start script requires the [AWS command line interface](https://aws.amazon.com/cli/).

 To mount the S3 bucket you also need your [AWS access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).

+First time you make a partition you need to format it `sudo mkfs -t ext4 /dev/xvdf`